-Nonetheless, beginning in the 1970s, the EEOC has consistently approached employers’ use of criminal histories when making employment decisions as a Title VII issue.
-Over that same period, state and local governments have taken a growing interest in employers use of criminal histories, too.
+Nonetheless, since the 1970s, the EEOC has labeled employers’ use of criminal histories for employment decisions as a Title VII issue.
+Over that same period, state and local governments have taken a growing interest in employers’ use of criminal histories, too.

 The foundation for the EEOC’s interest in the use of criminal history background checks by employers in Part I and Part II of the 2012 Guidance, the Introduction and Background sections, the EEOC explains the history of and basis for its creation of the document.

-The following is a summary of three key points noted by the EEOC in the Introduction and Background sections of the Guidance:
+The following is a summary of three critical points noted by the EEOC in the Introduction and Background sections of the Guidance:

 - Employers have a continuing interest in considering criminal history information to prevent employee theft and fraud, protect against workplace violence, and avoid liability for negligent hiring.
 In some instances, federal, state or local laws or regulations require the use of criminal history background checks

-- Employers and consumer reporting agencies are able to access criminal history records from various sources.
+- Employers and consumer reporting agencies can access criminal history records from various sources.
 However, this information is sometimes incomplete, inaccurate, or out of date.
 In other cases, information that has been expunged or deleted from the public record–and therefore off-limits to potential employers–remains available on private databases.

 - Statistics indicate that an increasing percentage of working-age Americans have had some interaction with the criminal justice system.
 A 2010 study found that about one in fifteen U.S. adults had a felony conviction record.
 Further, the arrest and incarceration rates for African American and Hispanic men are “2 to 3 times their proportion of the general population.”
-One in three African American males between the ages of 18 and 64 had been incarcerated at some point during their lifetime.
+Today, one in three African American males between the ages of 18 and 64 will be incarcerated at some point in their lifetime.

 Because the EEOC’s policy relates only to Title VII claims, an employer’s consideration of criminal histories does not fall within the EEOC’s jurisdiction unless it impacts a member of one of the Title VII protected classes.

-“It is the Commission’s position that an employer’s policy or practice of excluding individuals from employment on the basis of their conviction records has an adverse impact on Blacks and Hispanics”.
+“It is the Commission’s position that an employer’s policy or practice of excluding individuals from employment based on their conviction records harms Blacks and Hispanics.”

-This position sets the stage for an Equal Employment Opportunity investigation whenever conviction records are used to deny employment.
+This position sets the stage for an Equal Employment Opportunity investigation whenever an employer uses conviction records to deny employment.

-In the meantime, by following the best practices set forth in the Guidance, employers can implement a criminal history background policy that stands up to EEOC scrutiny.Contact Us Today
+In the meantime, employers can implement a criminal history background policy that stands up to EEOC scrutiny by following the best practices outlined in the Guidance.